bigsnarfdude/kleaner/README.md

 kdf = Kleaner(df)

-# get the healthiness of the Kaggle
+# get the healthiness of the kaggle.csv file
 kdf.healthiness()
 ```